vatsalpjain/AutoRAG/AutoRAG_CLI.md

 Users install the tool via pip, connect their database (Supabase, MongoDB, or PostgreSQL), and provide their API keys.
 The system then generates synthetic test questions from their documents using LLMs, eliminating the need for manual labeling.
 It intelligently searches through the configuration space using Bayesian optimization, testing 20-30 different RAG setups instead of all 1000+ possible combinations.

-Each configuration is evaluated across three metrics: accuracy (using Ragas library), cost (token usage), and latency (response time).
-The optimization runs asynchronously in the background using Celery and Redis, taking 4-6 hours to complete.
-Results are presented with a Pareto frontier showing accuracy-cost-speed tradeoffs, allowing users to choose based on their priorities.
+Each configuration is evaluated across accuracy metrics (using RAGAS-like evaluation).
+The optimization uses a **two-phase architecture**: the outer loop tests expensive indexing parameters (chunk_size, chunk_overlap, embedding_model), while the inner loop tests fast query parameters (top_k, temperature).
+Results are presented with clear rankings showing the best configuration for your data.

-The entire process runs locally on the user's machine via Docker Compose, ensuring their data never leaves their infrastructure.
-Users can demonstrate the tool by connecting to any database live during interviews, proving it works on real data, not just toy examples.
+The entire process runs locally on the user's machine, with **ChromaDB** storing vectors locally (no Pinecone API key needed).
+Users can demonstrate the tool by connecting to any database live, proving it works on real data.
 The final output includes an optimized configuration they can deploy immediately, typically achieving 30-40% cost reduction and 20-35% accuracy improvement over default settings.

 ## What You're Building

 A pip-installable tool that optimizes RAG configurations automatically.
-Users run it on their machine, connect their database, and get the best RAG setup in 4-6 hours.
+Users run it on their machine, connect their database, and get the best RAG setup.

 **Not a web platform.
 A developer tool.**